Sammy92dec/mildew-detection-in-cherry-leaves/README.md

 ![](assets/readme_imgs/upload.jpg)

+### Page 4 - Project Hypothesis

+This page includes the hypothesis of the ML
+- Includes main Hypothesis and validation according to the business requirement.

 ### Page 4 - ML Performance

 This page summarises the performance metrics of the machine learning model used in the project.
 Show are:
 - A bar graph summarising the data split between the different sets, per label
 - Line graphs displaying the accuracy and loss trends for the model
-- A summary of the generalised performance of the model on the test data set
+- A summary of the generalised performance of the model on the test dataset
+- Summary of the confusion matrix
+- Summary of the classification report
+- A generalised test set

 ![](assets/readme_imgs/Label-vad-test-train.jpg)
 ![](assets/readme_imgs/model-history.jpg)